amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 these three attributes must be balanced in these situations:
 1. testability of domain algorithms: derived from the number & type of their collaborators, ideally zero
-2. simplicity of controllers: derived form the amount of its involvement in domain decision making process, ideally non
+2. simplicity of controllers: derived form the amount of its involvement in domain decision making process, ideally none
 3. performance: derived from the number of I/O calls (specifically, calls to out of process dependencies) & amount of data sent & recieved through these calls, ideally as low as possible

 can/execute pattern is another solution for these situations. using this pattern, in addition to operations themselves, other procedures are implemented (usually named as `[can | should]_...`) which expect already retrieved data & indicate if additional I/O calls should be done or the operation must stop or etc; these procedures are then called by controllers in order to do only necessary I/O calls. these procedures should also be used as preconditions in domain algorithms themselves. using this pattern will keep encapsulation while also letting controllers know if I/O calls should be made. branches inside controllers which act upon the output of these procedures aren't considered as domain complexity because they are merely acting on decisions, not making them.